baselime/docs/README.md

 ---

-[Baselime](https://baselime.io) is an Observability as Code platform based on OpenTelemetry that allows your team to resolve incidents and performance bottlenecks in your serverless applications.
+[Baselime](https://baselime.io) is an Observability as Code platform based on OpenTelemetry that makes it easy for your team to resolve incidents and performance bottlenecks in your serverless applications.

 Baselime currently supports serverless services on [AWS](https://aws.amazon.com/).